onaio/onadata/docs/proposals/data-import.md

 4. The file MAY HAVE a `meta/instanceID` column which should uniquely identify a specific record.
 If present, the `meta/instanceID` will be used to identify whether the record is new or is an edit.
 If it does not exist, the system will create a new one for each new record added.

 Questions:
 1. What happens if an upload file has repeats?
+They will also be uploaded, they need to be in the flat csv format, e.g `fruits[1]/fruit`.

 2. Which Excel sheet should have the data imported?
+First sheet.
 3. Should an Excel template file be provided?
+Yes, need to implement a blank CSV format - it will be upto the user to convert the CSV to excel.

 ### Data upload expected behaviour

-When the upload is complete, three things could happen to the data.
+When the upload is complete, three things could happen to the data.2

 1. The upload will add new records to the existing form.
 2. The upload will edit existing records where there is a matching `meta/instanceID` and add new records if the existing `meta/instanceID` is either blank or missing or does not exist.